Recommendations

 Mutt puts Jeff in a dog costume so they can win at the dog show but all of the dogs are captured by an evil butcher who wants to make them into sausages.

-The influence of Charles R. Bowers in Dog Gone can be felt in the way modern Short films handle stylistic flair.
+The influence of Charles R. Bowers in Dog Gone can be felt in the way modern Animation films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details